 If you’re a foodie, we assure you that eating your way around Byron is an experience in itself.
 There are heaps of vegetarian and vegan options available, a couple of our favourites are the Cardamom Pod for lunch and No Bones for dinner, both of which are super close to your hostel.
 This evening, head to the Saturday twilight markets for some live music and lots of boutique stalls showcasing local arts, crafts and some incredible food.

-This morning meet your guide and group in reception at 8.30am.
+This morning meet your guide and group outside the Surf House hostel at 8:50am.
 Then we’ll jump on the Stray bus and depart north, stopping at the hippy and historic town of Mullumbimby, known as the ‘Biggest Little Town of Australia’.
 Grab a coffee, check out the sculpture walk or stock up on sweets at the famous chocolate shop before hopping back in the coach and heading to the famous Surfers Paradise where we’ll stretch our legs and grab some lunch.
 We’ll then head to a nearby nature reserve to spot some wild kangaroos, before continuing to Brisbane, the capital city of Queensland for the night.
 We’ll head down to Southbank for a walk along the Brisbane River and then check out some of the many bars and restaurants.

 It’s a relaxed departure today as we leave Brisbane mid-morning and make our way north to Noosa.
 We’ll stop along the way for lunch and a walk to see incredible views of Noosa and Noosa headlands before arriving at our accommodation in the afternoon.